Jeremy Lees LCSW, MSW, M. Div.

 Please read this carefully before coming to your appointment.

-Please print this form, and bring it with you to your first appointment.
+Please print this form and bring it with you to your first appointment.
+Or email it to the therapist.

 Please print this single page insurance information form, and bring it with you to your first appointment.